spenserblack/colorscheme.nvim/README.md

-# colorschemecycle.nvim
+# colorscheme.nvim

 ## Usage

-- `:ColorschemeCycle`: Open a menu to preview and select a colorscheme
+- `:Colorscheme`: Open a menu to preview and select a colorscheme

 ## Installation